We are taking action and making improvements as a result of what parents said to us. This page was last updated in July 2025.

 The MVP Diversity Project uses both a traditional approach (in-person visits to various organisations who support people from various cultural and ethnic backgrounds or with socio-economic vulnerabilities) and an online campaign (with a targeted approach) are currently in process.

-The visits provide an opportunity to hear from women who, for a number of reasons, do not access any feedback channels.
-Their personal experience of maternity care will be shared with NHS Lothian to support staff training.
+The MVP works in partnership with the Multi-Cultural Family Base.
+The MVP Chair has been invited to attend some of the support groups and to interview some of their clients.
+This provides an opportunity to hear from women who, for a number of reasons, do not access any feedback channels.
+Their personal experience of maternity care are regularly shared with NHS Lothian Maternity Services senior management and staff.

 This what we have heard so far: